Many years of research

 MDoloris’ technologies are being refined to enhance advanced care and safety for patients and caregivers.

 Physicians can trust these technologies as effective for adults and neonates and patients of all ages.
 Helping clinicians improve analgesia management in any clinical setting where the patients are unable to communicate is important so that our customers have the best technology available.
 Personalizing the administration of analgesic drugs can prevent the side effects of over/under dosages, which is vital to patients’ safety and comfort.
 Physicians are now able to continuously and non-invasively assess the nociception/antinociception balance of their patients and we will continue to ensure this success and drive innovation forward.

 The ANI technology (Analgesia Nociception Index) is an innovative technology that allows the assessment of the level of comfort in hospitalized patients.

-The NIPE (Newborn Infant Parasympathetic Evaluation Index) has been developed to evaluate and monitor the parasympathetic part of the Autonomous Nervous System of new-borns to ensure total comfort at this critical age.
+The NIPE (Newborn Infant Parasympathetic Evaluation Index) has been developed to evaluate and monitor the parasympathetic part of the Autonomic Nervous System of new-borns to ensure total comfort at this critical age.

 MDoloris Medical Systems presents ANI (Analgesia Nociception Index) technology

 To better determine treatment options for our patients, we collaborated with Masimo, one of the biggest global medical technologies companies in the world, to bring you the development of the ANI MOC-9, a module with ANI (Analgesia Nociception Index) technology integrated into Masimo’s ROOT monitor platform.
 The use of ANI technology allows clinicians to monitor the balance between analgesia and nociception measuring the Autonomic Nervous System and determine treatment options for patients.